Coronation of George VI and Elizabeth

 The coronation of George VI and his wife, Elizabeth, as king and queen of the United Kingdom and the Dominions of the British Commonwealth, Emperor and Empress of India took place at Westminster Abbey, London, on Wednesday 12 May 1937.
 George VI ascended the throne upon the abdication of his brother, Edward VIII, on 11 December 1936, three days before his 41st birthday.
 Edward's coronation had been planned for 12 May and it was decided to continue with his brother and sister-in-law's coronation on the same date.

-Although the music included a range of new anthems and the ceremony underwent some alterations to include the Dominions, it remained a largely conservative affair and closely followed the ceremonial of George V's coronation in 1911.
+Although the music included a range of new anthems and the ceremony underwent some alterations to include the Dominions, it remained a largely conservative affair and closely followed the ceremonial of the coronation of George V and Mary in 1911.
 The ceremony began with the anointing of the King, symbolising his spiritual entry into kingship, and then his crowning and enthronement, representing his assumption of temporal powers and responsibilities.
 The peers of the realm then paid homage to the King before a shorter and simpler ceremony was conducted for the Queen's coronation.
 The return procession to Buckingham Palace was over 6 mi in length, making it the longest coronation procession up to that time; crowds of people lined the streets to watch it, over 32,000 soldiers and sailors took part, and 20,000 police officers lined the route.
 The coronation was commemorated by the issuing of official medals, coinage and stamps, by military parades across the Empire, and by numerous unofficial celebrations, including street parties and the production of memorabilia.

 The event was designed to be not only a sacred anointing and formal crowning, but also a public spectacle, which was also planned as a display of the British Empire.
 May 1937 included a programme of royal events lasting nearly the entire month to commemorate and mark the occasion.
 As a preliminary to the coronation, guests from across the Empire and around the world assembled at Buckingham Palace and official receptions were held to welcome them; among those attending were Indian princes and, for the first time, native African royalty.
 For the event itself, the prime ministers of almost every Dominion took part in the procession to the abbey, while representatives of nearly every country attended.
 Contingents from most colonies and each Dominion participated in the return procession through London's streets.

 The media played an important part in broadcasting this show of pageantry and imperialism to the Empire.
 The coronation procession was an important event in the history of television, being the country's first major outside broadcast, although the ceremony inside the abbey was not televised.
 It was also the first coronation to be filmed, as well as the first to be broadcast on radio.